dfeyer/Flowpack.Plugin.Sitemap/README.md

 This plugin provides a typoscript-based plugin for TYPO3 Neos sitemap handling.

 Note: this package is still experimental and may change heavily in the near future.
+Note: this plugin as only be tested on Neos 1.2 (dev-master), with some patch currently under review.

 Quick start
 -----------